zaoyang/30-days-of-web-development/day-18/day-18.cq.md

 > I get a little Computer Science 101 👩‍🏫 in this article.
 But, I promise you'll appreciate the background information.

-W> Today is the longest of all the blog articles, about a 6 min read.
-It's all reading, no exercises.
-It also happens to be one of my favorite 😁.

 Before we begin, I want to define what a Programming Language is.
 So far the only Programming Language we've introduced is JavaScript; HTML and CSS are both markup languages.

 Put very simply, a **Programming Language is a language that is used to write a set of instructions**.
 These instructions are written to produce of output.
 A **programmer** is someone who writes these instructions.